List of Pirates of the Caribbean characters: Main characters

-Jack Sparrow
+Captain Jack Sparrow

-Captain Jack Sparrow is the protagonist of the series, portrayed by Johnny Depp.
+Captain Jack Sparrow is portrayed by Johnny Depp.
 First introduced in the film Pirates of the Caribbean: The Curse of the Black Pearl (2003), he later appears in the sequels Dead Man's Chest (2006), At World's End (2007), On Stranger Tides (2011), and Dead Men Tell No Tales (2017).
-Depp based his characterization on The Rolling Stones guitarist Keith Richards and cartoon character Pepé Le Pew.
+With the character originally written by screenwriters Ted Elliott, Terry Rossio, Stuart Beattie, and Jay Wolpert, Depp based his characterization on The Rolling Stones guitarist Keith Richards as well as the Looney Tunes cartoon characters Bugs Bunny and Pepé Le Pew.
 He insists on being introduced as "Captain" Jack Sparrow.

 In the first film, Sparrow is the former captain of the Black Pearl.
 After a mutiny by his first mate Hector Barbossa, he is left to die on an island.
 Though Barbossa and his crew are immortal as a result of a curse, Sparrow craves revenge.
 With the help of Will Turner and Elizabeth Swann, he lifts the curse and kills Barbossa.

 In Dead Man's Chest, it is revealed that Sparrow once made a deal with Davy Jones.
 Jones raised the Black Pearl from the sea in exchange for a guarantee of service as a crewman on the Flying Dutchman.
 When Jones attempts to collect on the bargain, Sparrow flees.
 He attempts to find the Dead Man's Chest, which contains Jones's heart; this would give Sparrow leverage over Jones.
 At the end of the film, Sparrow is betrayed by Elizabeth Swann and dragged to Davy Jones's Locker by the Kraken.

 In the third film, it is revealed that Sparrow is one of the members of the Brethren Court, acting as Pirate Lord of the Caribbean.
 Calypso, a sea goddess, needs all nine Pirate Lords to free her from a curse laid upon her by the original Brethren Court.
 She resurrects Barbossa, who is also one of the Pirate Lords, and organizes an expedition to rescue Jack from Davy Jones's Locker.
 Through a complex series of negotiations and betrayals, Jack schemes to kill Davy Jones and take his place as the immortal captain of the Flying Dutchman.
 After Will Turner is mortally wounded, Sparrow allows him to kill Jones, thus sacrificing his chance at immortality to save his friend.
 At the end of the film, Barbossa once again commandeers the Black Pearl, but it is revealed that Sparrow has stolen the ship's charts which point the way towards the Fountain of Youth.

-In the fourth film, Jack seeks out the Fountain of Youth and becomes reacquainted with his love interest Angelica.
-She takes him aboard the Queen Anne's Revenge, captained by Blackbeard.
-Barbossa, who has lost one of his legs and the Pearl to Blackbeard, works with Jack to reach the Fountain.
-Though the Fountain is destroyed before he can achieve immortality, Jack kills Blackbeard by tricking him into sacrificing his life as part of the Fountain's magical ritual.